 Why you'll love it

-Anyone who’s filed a bankruptcy knows that it can limit your credit options.
+Anyone who’s filed a bankruptcy knows how limited your credit options can be those first few years.
 That’s why the forgiving guidelines from the Indigo® Platinum Mastercard® make it a desirable option.
 There’s no security deposit required, and the small annual fee makes this card an affordable option for improving your credit score.

 See if you Pre-Qualify in less than 60 seconds-without affecting your credit score.
 It's fast, easy, and secure.

 Get 1% cash back rewards on eligible purchases including gas, groceries, and services such as mobile phone, internet, cable and satellite TV.
 Terms apply.